ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Related Work

-In 2019, Devlin et al. \cite{devlinBERTPretrainingDeep2019} proposed the BERT based on the Transformer \cite{vaswaniAttentionAllYou2017}, demonstrating remarkable performance for language understanding and suggesting the random masking strategy for self-supervised learning to explore the intrinsic representations of data.
-Sequentially, He et al. \cite{heMaskedAutoencodersAre2022} proposed MAEs based on ViT \cite{dosovitskiyImageWorth16x162020} in CV, achieving remarkable image reconstruction quality even at a high masking rate of 75\%.
-The MAEs have been applied to other domains, such as graph data \cite{houGraphMAE2DecodingEnhancedMasked2023}.
+In 2019, Devlin et al. \cite{devlinBERTPretrainingDeep2019} proposed BERT, a bidirectional masked language model based on a transformer \cite{vaswaniAttentionAllYou2017}, which demonstrated remarkable performance in language understanding and suggested a random mask strategy for self-supervised learning to explore the intrinsic representations of data.
+Sequentially, wav2vec 2.0 \cite{baevskiWav2vecFrameworkSelfSupervised2020} was proposed for audio signal learning tasks.
+He et al. \cite{heMaskedAutoencodersAre2022} proposed MAEs based on a vision transformer (ViT) \cite{dosovitskiyImageWorth16x162020} and discussed three mask strategies: block-wise sampling, grid-wise sampling, and random sampling.
+Among these, the random sampling mask strategy achieved remarkable image reconstruction quality, even at a high masking rate of 75\%.
+MAEs, which serve as a strong motivation for researchers, have been applied to other domains such as graph data \cite{houGraphMAE2DecodingEnhancedMasked2023}.

-Early research in EEG tended to combine MAEs with GAN for data augmentation and sample expansion \cite{zhangGANSERSelfsupervisedData2022}.
-In 2021, Kostas et al. \cite{kostasBENDRUsingTransformers2021} proposed the pre-training model BENDR for EEG, laying a basic foundation for MAEs in EEG.
-Recent methods leverage the Transformer-based MAEs to reconstruct EEG data for sleep detection tasks \cite{chienMAEEGMaskedAutoencoder2022} and to reconstruct handcrafted features extracted from EEG for emotion recognition tasks in transfer learning scenarios \cite{liMultiviewSpectralSpatialTemporalMasked2022}.
+These studies provide evidence for the feasibility of leveraging the transformer and random mask strategy for self-supervised learning in different data modalities; thus, existing studies on EEG pay more attention to the random mask strategy.
+Inspired by wav2vec 2.0 \cite{baevskiWav2vecFrameworkSelfSupervised2020}, Kostas et al. \cite{kostasBENDRUsingTransformers2021} proposed the pretraining model BENDR for EEG.
+Similarly, recent methods reconstructed EEG data for sleep-detection tasks \cite{chienMAEEGMaskedAutoencoder2022} and reconstructed handcrafted features extracted from EEG data for emotion-recognition tasks \cite{liMultiviewSpectralSpatialTemporalMasked2022}.

-In sum, the Transformer-based MAEs with a random masking strategy for exploring latent representations in EEG have shown promising experimental results.
-Therefore, adopting a fixed masking strategy in MAEs, conforming to the requirement of the EEG SR task, may provide another choice to conquer the EEG SR challenges mentioned in the context and support lightweight devices for real-world EEG applications.
+In summary, transformer-based frameworks with a random mask strategy have shown promising experimental results for exploring the latent representations of EEG.
+However, despite the image reconstruction ability of the grid-wise sampling mask strategy in MAEs \cite{heMaskedAutoencodersAre2022}, few studies have discussed a transformer-based framework with a fixed-mask strategy for EEG tasks.
+Therefore, we adopted a fixed-mask strategy conforming to the requirements of the EEG SR task, which may provide a way to overcome the challenges in EEG SR and support lightweight devices for EEG applications.